 There was a child from a remote village whose mother had died and her son had a serious problem with his eyes.
-He was about 12 months old and there was no-one that would care for him.
-In the community there was a feeling that the child would bring misfortune to the whole village.
+He was about 12 months old and there was no-one who would care for him.
+In the community, there was a feeling that the child would bring misfortune on the whole village.
 The Community Health Worker living in the village, who had received training from us, told the father of the child that he must bring his son to our training centre.

-A few weeks later he returned and found out that his son was doing well and his eye condition had significantly improved.
+A few weeks later, he returned and found out that his son was doing well and that his eye condition had significantly improved.
 He was very moved.
-He asked; ‘Why are you so kind to us?
+He asked, ‘Why are you so kind to us?
 My son would have died in my own village, so why do you care for us in your village?’

 We told him that his son must be loved and that he must be loved because of God’s love.
 He was deeply moved, and went back to his village to tell others what he had learnt.

 View more stories